Tattoo question from reader

 Ohhhh, this one gives me shivers and makes me physically cringe, especially in this economy.
 I don’t have children, so I am not going to answer this from the perspective of how to explain to your child the impact of body art.
 I am just going to give you my unfiltered response on how this can affect the interview process and the career moving forward.
 INTERVIEWS AND CAREERS.

 Since we probably aren’t going to be able to convince her NOT to do this, just CHOP HER ARM OFF RIGHT NOW!

 - Is Dwayne Johnson “the Rock” a stud?
 Yes

 - Megan Fox?
 Yes!
 Yes!

 Yes, Tattoos are cool and can be sexy.

 The difference between Alba, the Rock, Megan and “us” is that we need to apply for jobs and their work comes to them.
-They pick and choose their work, don’t have to work as often, and get paid a heck of a lot more than the rest of us.
+They pick and choose their work, don’t have to work as often and get paid a heck of a lot more than the rest of us.

 Body art to one person may be body torture to another.
 In the world of HR and hiring managers, there are a few topics that will FORCE private opinions which are kept to oneself and of a DIFFERENT, public opinion which is shared.
 Gay marriage and abortion are just a few topics that come to mind that also fall into this category.
-What one thinks in the privacy of their own home is very different than what they will say in public.
+What one thinks in the privacy of their own home is very different from what they will say in public.
 Everyone has opinions, but depending on the circumstance you may or may not get the real opinion.
 The real opinion is the one that has influence during your interview and you may never hear or see it.